phhu/revive-functions/README.md

 Useful for working with an array of objects (collection).
 Also change the function tag to use "fn::" convention (like AWS).

-Specifying stringifyFirst as true is superfluous, but might be useful in some cases, perhaps if the JSON like object might be a plain string.
+Specifying stringifyFirst as true (or false) is generally superfluous, but might be useful in some cases, perhaps if the JSON like object might be a plain string.
 ```js